Neville Peat

-Neville Douglas Peat MNZM (born 1947) is a New Zealand author and photographer, based at Broad Bay on the Otago Peninsula.
+Neville Douglas Peat MNZM (born 29 November 1947) is a New Zealand author and photographer, based at Broad Bay on the Otago Peninsula.
 He specialises in topics about natural history, notably that of southern New Zealand and New Zealand's subantarctic islands.
 He has written over 40 titles since the late 1970s and has been writing full-time since 1986.

-In 1994, Peat was named Dunedin Citizen of the Year for his series of photographic books on the city and his establishment of the Dunedin Environmental Business Network, and in 1996 won the Montana New Zealand Book Awards for his book Wild Dunedin.
-He has been a Councillor on the Otago Regional Council since 1998, and was its Deputy Chairperson from 2004 to 2007.
+Biography

+Peat was born in Dunedin on 29 November 1947, the son of Ernie Peat and Jessie Peat (née Ayson).
+His heritage is Scottish, described as a fifth-generation descendant of Scottish pioneers in Otago.

+Peat was an elected member of the Otago Regional Council from 1998 to 2007, and was its deputy chairperson from 2004 to 2007.
+He stood down in 2007 to take up the Creative New Zealand Michael King Writers' Fellowship, during which he completed a comprehensive book on the Tasman Sea, The Tasman: Biography of an Ocean.
+In 2013, Peat was elected to the Dunedin City Council, and served one term before standing down in 2016.

 In 2004, Peat was behind moves to create an official flag for Otago.
 This culminated in a competition run through the auspices of the Otago Daily Times newspaper and Otago Polytechnic School of Art towards the end of that year.

-In 2007, Peat was awarded the Creative New Zealand Michael King Writers' Fellowship, New Zealand's largest literary award.
-It allowed him to complete two major works, a comprehensive book on the Tasman Sea, and the third story in the "Lark" trilogy exploring the nature of southern New Zealand.

-In 2016, he won the CLNZ Writers' Award for his project The Invading Sea.
+Peat has published over 40 titles including those on regional national history of New Zealand and on national birds such as the kiwi bird and New Zealand falcon.

+Honours and awards

+In 1994, Peat was named Dunedin Citizen of the Year, because of his books on the region and establishing the Dunedin Environmental Business Network.
+In 1996, he and co-author Brian Patrick won the Montana New Zealand Book Awards for the book Wild Dunedin.
+Peat was awarded the Creative New Zealand Michael King Writers' Fellowship, New Zealand's largest literary award, in 2007.
+In 2016, he received the CLNZ Writers' Award for his project The Invading Sea.

 In the 2018 New Year Honours, Peat was appointed a Member of the New Zealand Order of Merit, for services to conservation.
+He received the Prime Minister's Award for Literary Achievement in 2024.